-Perspective | Even the best films about Afghanistan couldn’t have prepared us for this ending
+Perspective | Even the best films about Afghanistan couldn’t have prepared us for this scene

 Whether those images felt shocking or grimly predestined might depend on which version of the war you’ve seen and believed.

-For the past 20 years, Hollywood has told a range of stories about the war in Afghanistan, even if they’ve adhered to a remarkably limited number of generic forms.
+For the past 20 years, Hollywood has told an array of stories about the war in Afghanistan, even if they’ve adhered to a remarkably limited number of generic forms.
 Their parameters were largely delineated by the established canon of war pictures that preceded them.
 Although an unapologetic idealist like Steven Spielberg could get away with classic battlefield heroics in a World War II drama like “Saving Private Ryan,” after Vietnam, contemporary war movies that trafficked in triumphalism no longer struck the right tone.

 Few argued the strategy or ethics of invading Afghanistan in the immediate aftermath of 9/11.
 But the Bush administration’s swift pivot to Iraq made the enterprise less a theater for clear-eyed vindication and patriotic pageantry than yet another messy, increasingly unresolved quagmire.